factana/fogwing-data-storage-extractor/Readme.md

-# _Fogwing python Intergration to Extract data from Data Storage using API_
+# _Fogwing python Integration to Extract data from Data Storage using API_

 This directory provide three files that extract all data from Fogwing data storage using API.